HOMEChem

 In the United States, as well as in most of the developed world, people spend about 90% of their time indoors (buildings and vehicles).
 Not only are we affected by the air we breathe and the surfaces we touch, but we ourselves constantly influence the indoor environment around us.
 Although many research studies have focused on measuring the presence and quantity of chemical air pollutants that affect the indoor air quality (IAQ), few comprehensive studies have attempted a deeper exploration into how indoor air chemical compounds interact and transform throughout a normal day of activities.

-The HOMEChem experiment (House Observations of Microbial and Environmental Chemistry) will take place in the month of June 2018, incorporating measurements from over 15 research groups from 9 universities to identify the most important aspects of the chemistry that controls the indoor environment.
-The HOMEChem field study is expected to kick-start and energize the Alfred P. Sloan Foundation's Chemistry of Indoor Environments community of scientists, while also answering interesting preliminary science questions on the chemistry of indoor environments in a real-world experimental setting.
+The HOMEChem experiment (House Observations of Microbial and Environmental Chemistry) took place in June 2018, incorporating measurements from over 15 research groups from 9 universities to identify the most important aspects of the chemistry that controls the indoor environment.
+The HOMEChem field study was just one part of the Alfred P. Sloan Foundation's Chemistry of Indoor Environments program.
 This brings an excellent opportunity for outreach to the broader scientific community and other stakeholders, such as other funding agencies, the local and national media, and the public.

 Through this study, we will provide answers to interesting research-based questions using high-end atmospheric chemistry instrumentation, create an opportunity for intercomparing our instruments, and generate a high-quality dataset for the Indoor Chemistry Modeling Consortium (MOCCIE).